DaniCarmo/South-West-Yoga-P1/README.md

 ## Color Scheme

-The color scheme is based around a sunset, bringing in orange and pinks creates that sunset beach vibes that are being conveyed to the user.
+The color scheme is based around a sunset, bringing in orange and peachy-pinks creates that sunset beach vibes that are being conveyed to the user.
 The colors provide a fun yet and serene viewing experience.
 The color scheme is by choice minimalist with the same colors used throughout the website, in keeping with the overall mood of a beach sunset.
 The background is a neutral white which in contrast to the soft oranges and pinks, provides a fresh and modern aspect to the website.

 ## Images